-the associated components continue to be just and reasonable to customers and the Company.
+Common Equity ("WRRCE").
+The WRRCE range would be established at 5.75% to 6.21%, with an adjusting point of 5.98%.
+In addition, APC would be eligible to receive a performance-based adder of 7 basis points (0.07%) to the WRRCE adjusting point when, at the time of the annual Rate RSE filing, the Company possesses an "A" credit rating equivalent with at least one of the recognized rating agencies or the Company is in the top third of and the Company.
 Nevertheless, the Commission recommended several modifications to APC's Rate RSE mechanism.
-Foremost among these was the replacement of the existing Return on Equity (ROE) range and the provision regarding capital structure, with a range and set point based on Weighted Retail Return on Average Common Equity (WRRCE).
-The submitted by each of the participants during the course of the four public meetings conducted by the Commission, assessing the discussions with respect to that information, and considering the positions put forth by Staff from the Electricity Policy Division, the Commission found that Alabama Power's Rate RSE mechanism and all wrrce range would be established at 5.75% to 6.21%, with an adjusting point of 5.98%.
-In addition, APC would be eligible to receive a performance-based adder of 7 basis points (0.07%) to the Wrrce adjusting point when, at the time of the annual Rate RSE filing, the Company possesses an "A" credit rating equivalent with at least one of the recognized rating agencies or the Company is in the top third of the customer value benchmark survey that is examined by Staff as part of its most recent annual metrics review.
+Foremost among these was the replacement of the existing Return on Equity (ROE) range and the provision regarding capital structure, with a range and set point based on Weighted Retail Return on Average the customer value benchmark survey that is examined by Staff as part of its most recent annual metrics review.
 Notably, the established WRRCE range represents a downward adjustment in terms of the Company's allowed return range.